Mariano Gagnon: Cutivereni mission

 In 1969, he founded a mission to work with the Asháninka due to deforestation caused by settlers.
 He maintained the Cutivereni (alternate spelling Cutivireni) mission of the Ene River parish in the Peruvian Amazon, southeast of Satipo.
 Cutivereni was a hub for 5,000 Asháninkas who lived in the area.
 The mission, located at the confluence of three rivers, had 91 buildings and housed 700 people.
 The mission was equipped with a plaza, a chapel, a generator building, an infirmary, a bilingual school, workshops, and a landing strip.
 The Asháninka hunted, and farmed manioc other foods.
 They also grew cocao, a cash-crop.

 The indigenous people lived on their traditional lands until the 1950s, when settlers began encroaching.
 Gagnon found them to be "free from pretension, ostentation or calculation.
 Obviously, these uncommon virtues in a modern society make them victim to many abuses."
 Partly due to his efforts, the Cutivireni land was protected from settlement by others; it was the only land of the Asháninka people to be preserved.
-Although taught modern technology and facilitated Spanish lessons with the Summer Linguistics Institute, a Protestant organization, for the indigenous people, he did not try to change aspects of their culture, like polygamy or women going topless.
+Although he taught modern technology and facilitated Spanish lessons with the Summer Linguistics Institute, a Protestant organization, for the indigenous people, he did not try to change aspects of their culture, like polygamy or women going topless.

 The Ashaninkas were pressured to begin growing coca as cocaine trafficking increased in Peru by the early 1980s.
 Gagnon said that he would leave the mission if the people entered the cocaine trade, and no one chose to change their way of life.
 As the trade grew in the area, though, Gagnon talked to a United States Drug Enforcement Administration agent and sent a letter to the Peruvian security police base commander in Mazamari in 1983.
 Gagnon was told, and heeded the advice of two drug traffickers, not make any further overtures about the cocaine trade.